-The Importance of Safe Harbour Ahead of September 2020
+The Importance of Safe Harbour ahead of December 2020

-The moratorium on insolvent trading concludes on 25 September 2020.
+The moratorium on insolvent trading now concludes on 31 December 2020 (extended from 25 September 2020).
 Given that a number of companies may need 2 to 3 months to become Safe Harbour compliant, it’s critical to start the process well ahead of time.
 There are some common misconceptions about Safe Harbour and how it operates, which are hindering its use.
 In this article, we want to resolve those misconceptions and explain why now, is the right time to put in place your Safe Harbour framework.

 Common misconceptions about Safe Harbour